Here are the most common questions we’ve been asked

 You will be asked if you have a disability at the start of the recruitment process and to give details of any type of adjustments you may need throughout the process and to fulfil the role of a wholetime firefighter.

-You will have an Occupational Health assessment by our Occupational Health Department who will assess your condition at the medication stage and a decision will then be made as to your suitability for the role.
+You will have an Occupational Health assessment by our Occupational Health Department who will assess your condition at the medical stage and a decision will then be made as to your suitability for the role.
 Having asthma will not necessarily prevent you from becoming a firefighter, but you will be exposed to smoke and other toxicants which are irritating to the lungs and respiratory system.

 Although you will need to be physically fit, and pass an assessment test to prove this, the strength you’ll need is more about technique.
 We always work in teams of different shapes and sizes, which work well together.